Semiparametric bivariate extreme-value copulas: Method

 First, note that the evaluation of $A$ in~\eqref{eq:rotation} at a specific value $t_0$ requires solving for $x$ in $t(x) = t_0$.
-The latter will be generally a nonlinear equation that can only be solved through numerical methods, at a relatively high computational cost.
+The latter will generally be a nonlinear equation that can only be solved through numerical methods at a relatively high computational cost.
 Hence, in most cases, evaluating~\eqref{eq:h-pdf} in~\eqref{eq:loss-function} at each point $z_i$ becomes rapidly unaffordable as $m$ increases.
-What is more, any root finding procedure of our choice would prevent us from applying gradient optimization, as it would stop backpropagation.
-Taking all into consideration, we propose to approximate $h_{\bm{\theta}}$ by a linear interpolator $\tilde{h}$ with sufficiently numerous and carefully selected knots.
+Moreover, any root finding procedure would prevent us from applying gradient optimization, stopping backpropagation.
+We propose $h_{\bm{\theta}}$ be approximated by a piecewise linear interpolator $\tilde{h}$ with sufficiently numerous and carefully selected knots.

-Since~\eqref{eq:loss-function} is based on an empirical univariate sample $\mathcal{D}$, a reasonable knot selection utilizes uniform quantiles of $\mathcal{D}$, thus knots will be more separated on low probability regions and will accumulate on high probability ones.
-This criterion, which was employed on a similar setting in~\cite{HernandezLobato2011}, reduces the variance of the parameter vector $\bm{\theta}$.
+Since~\eqref{eq:loss-function} is based on an empirical univariate sample $\mathcal{D}$, a good knot selection utilizes uniform quantiles of $\mathcal{D}$.
+This way, the knots will be more spaced on low probability regions and accumulate on high probability ones.
+This criterion, which was employed in a similar setting in~\cite{HernandezLobato2011}, reduces the variance of the parameter vector $\bm{\theta}$.
 Once fixed the quantiles $\{q_i\}_{i = 1}^k$, we need to estimate some $\{x_i\}_{i = 1}^k$ such that $t_i \equiv t_{\bm{\theta}}(x_i) \approx q_i$ and then take $h_i = h_{\bm{\theta}}(t_i)$ as the linear interpolator value at knot $t_i$.
-Note that the $t_i$'s are just approximations for the $q_i$'s.
-To estimate the required $x_i$'s, we may apply~\eqref{eq:rotation-inverse} over the $q_i$'s grid using an empirical nonparametric estimate of the Pickands function, like~\eqref{eq:pickands-from-h}.
-The procedure can be stated as follows.
+Note that the $t_i$'s are approximations for the $q_i$'s.
+To estimate the required $x_i$'s, we may apply~\eqref{eq:rotation-inverse} over the $q_i$'s grid using an empirical nonparametric estimate of the \gls{pf}, like~\eqref{eq:pickands-from-h}.
+We can state the procedure as follows.

-The grid obtained in the last algorithm can be reused throughout the estimation process, at every gradient descent step and with every different set of values for the parameter vector $\bm{\theta}$.
-With this grid and with a parameter vector $\bm{\theta}$ we can now build a lightweight version of $h_{\bm{\theta}}$ that can be used to evaluate the penalized log-likelihood.
-Early experiments also suggest that selecting spline knots for $p_{\bm{\theta}}$ according to~\thref{alg:empirical-w-grid} is key to the construction of an unbiased estimator $A_{\bm{\theta}}$.
+We can reuse the grid obtained in the last algorithm throughout the estimation process, at every gradient descent step and with different values for the parameter vector $\bm{\theta}$.
+With this grid and a parameter vector $\bm{\theta}$, we can now build a light version of $h_{\bm{\theta}}$ to evaluate the \gls{pll}.
+Early experiments suggest that selecting spline knots for $p_{\bm{\theta}}$ according to~\thref{alg:empirical-w-grid} is key to constructing an unbiased estimator $A_{\bm{\theta}}$.